-The contribution of oils and fats to the calorie intake was also minimal, with about 7% among the Chinese community, 4% among the upland Kadazans, to negligible amounts in the other communities.
-In the Chinese househoulds, meat and eggs contributed about 24% of the calorie intake, unlike the other communities where animal proteins did not contribute much to the caloric content of their diet.
+The contribution of oils and fats to the calorie intake was also minimal, about 7% among the Chinese community, 4% among the upland Kudazans, to negligible amounts in the other communities.
+In the Chinese households, meat and eggs contributed about 24% of the calorie intake, unlike the other communities where animal proteins did not contribute much to the caloric content of their diet.

-Cereals were also the main source of protein in all the communities studied, contributing about 44% among the Muruts, 49% among the coastal plain Kadazans, 53% among the Chinese, 53% among the upland Kadazans, while the largest contributor was among the Rungus Dusun, where 73% of the protein intake were derived from cereals (Figure 8).
+Cereals were also the main source of protein in all the communities studied, contributing about 49% among the coastal plain Kadazans, 53% among the Chinese,

+53% among the upland Kadazans, while the largest contributor was among the Rungus Dusun, where 73% of the protein intake were derived from cereals (Figure 8).